 Yet another option: Another quick way to clean a drawing is to use our BatchMan tool.
 Use the Purge+Audit option to apply all cleanup steps listed above on multiple CAD drawings.
 For example, if a consultant gives you a drawing for a large site that includes multiple Xref files, you can use BatchMan to load all the drawings and perform the cleanup process once.

 Finally, open our Projects tool and open the Land F/X project that was originally assigned to the file you cleaned.
 That project will now be assigned to the clean file.

-Starting with F/X CAD 2018, we've added several drawing cleanup tools to the ACAD Manage ribbon.
+We've added several drawing cleanup tools to our F/X Admin ribbon.

 If you have F/X CAD 2018 or newer, you also have these drawing cleanup tools on the ACAD Manage ribbon.